medikoo/es5-ext/README.md

 #### Function

-Many of following are inspired by http://osteele.com/sources/javascript/functional/
+Many of the following are inspired by http://osteele.com/sources/javascript/functional/

 * `Function.K(obj)`